hikawi/advent-of-code/README.md

 4. Part 2's code had a portion copied from [xpqz](https://xpqz.github.io/learnapl/io.html#reading-json-json).
 5. 9! permutations of TSP.
 Brute-forced.
 6. Read hints on Reddit for this day.
 (Still baffled how they notice that)
+7. This feels cheated because I only looked for the first group's presents.
+If there are any ways that with those first group presents, the rest _can't_ be divided evenly, this would be wrong.